kushv818/embedded-onboarding/section-02/WORK.md

 You are given a black-box-esque ELF binary named `vault`.
 Embedded within the executable and linkable regions is a secret message.

 You must extract this secret message and decode it using `gdb`, `nm`, and `objdump`.

+You do not need a board for this.